How to Create a Healthy Early Learning Environment

 3. Provide adequate energy-saving lighting.

-a) New efficient light bulbs consume less energy and keep costs down.
+a) Install efficient light bulbs that consume less energy and keep costs down.

-b) Remember to turn lights off when leaving a room.
+b) Turn off lights when leaving a room.

 4. Upcycle used clothing for cleaning and paint protectors.